 There are many public bus companies in cities like Orange, mostly government-run.
 Typically they will have established routes, and designated bus stops to drop and pick up passengers.
 Many are disabled equipped; some are not.

-For example, the Orange County Transportation Authority (OCTA) runs most public, non-school transport within the City of Orange.
-Also, the Orange Unified School District Transportation Department administers the routes and operation of school buses under their jurisdiction.
+For example, the Orange County Transportation Authority (OCTA) runs most public, non-school transport within Orange County.
+Also, the Orange Unified School District Transportation Department administers school buses’ routes and operations under their jurisdiction.

 There are some great statistics found here dealing with truck and bus fatalities.
 As discussed above, this could be the making of a wrongful death claim based upon many negligence-based factors.

-Typically, a school bus transportation-related accident is one that denotes a city or county school bus ferrying kids back and forth to school and interdependent school activities.
+Typically, a school bus transportation-related accident denotes a city or county school bus ferrying kids back and forth to school and interdependent school activities.

-It shows that 1,282 people died in school-related transportation collisions between 2007 and 2016 in the U.S. Orange has its share of severe and fatal injury school bus crashes as well.
+It shows that 1,282 people died in school-related transportation collisions between 2007 and 2016 in the U.S. Orange has its share of severe and fatal injury school bus crashes.

 The Federal Motor Carrier Safety Administration claims that 4,889 large trucks and buses fatally crashed in 2017.
 And this makes sense.
-After all, metro city buses, Greyhounds, school buses, and commercial trucks are sharing the lanes with cars, trucks, and motorcycles.
+After all, metro city buses, Greyhounds, school buses, and commercial trucks share the lanes with cars, trucks, and motorcycles.
 Naturally, this can be a recipe for disaster.

 The weight of large trucks and buses alone can cause catastrophic and fatal injuries.
-But the shipping, busing companies and school districts must protect other commuters due to the disastrous potential of these massive vehicles.
+But the shipping, busing companies, and school districts must protect other commuters due to the destructive potential of these massive vehicles.

 The expensive insurance they must carry to transport is mandatory.
-And this is because these heavy vehicles are responsible for a disproportionate share of injuries and deaths on the roads.
+And this is because these massive vehicles are responsible for a disproportionate share of injuries and deaths on the roads.